TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   here).
 It is a measure of how far the `x` value for an observation is from the mean `x` value for the sample, normalized by the variability of `x` in the sample.
-In general, leverage greater than twice the average leverage of `p / n` is considered 'high', where `p` is the number of coeffients in the model and `n` is sample size.
+In general, leverage greater than twice the average leverage of `p / n` is considered 'high', where `p` is the number of coefficients in the model and `n` is sample size.
 The higher the leverage of an observation, the more a fixed size change in the `y` value of that observation will tend to affect the coefficient estimates.
 For balanced ANOVA designs (all groups have equal sample size) the leverage of each observation is always the same.